janva/miniarduinoprojects/photosensor/README.md

  Achieving PWM is all taken care of by the function analogWrite.
 The second argument is a value between 0 and 255 representing the duty cycle that is the fraction of time output will spend in on state for each pulse.
 0 meaning always off and 255 always on.
 We do as mentioned before make sure we chose output supporting PWM.
 Such output are prefixed with ~ on the board.

 ### Mapping input to output
 Analog inputs goes through A/D converter which will map input to integer values between 0-1023.
-We simply divide input by 4 for to scale input to values between 0 and 255.
+We simply divide input by 4 to scale input to values between 0 and 255.
 Integer division behaves the same way it would in the C language that is remainders are truncated and division renders an integer value.